Ottawa Police Chief Resigns Raising Questions About Trudeau’s Leadership

 It could be that Sloly was willing to go along with Trudeau, as long as the PM provided Sloly enough resources.
 It does seem odd that not only was Trudeau willing to escalate the situation rhetorically with his invocation of the Emergencies Act, but that at the same time Trudeau balked at providing resources to perhaps avoid that with more robust police pressure behind Sloly’s diplomatic efforts.
 It left Sloly in the worst of all worlds — shorthanded as a confrontation escalated into a potential violent clash.

-Trudeau's is already spinning it as an admission of failure from Sloly, according to the New York Post:
+Trudeau’s government is already spinning it as an admission of failure from Sloly, according to the New York Post:

 A Canadian federal government official told the Associated Press anonymously that the Police Chief Peter Sloly’s resignation is due to his terrible handling of the protests against COVID-19 vaccine mandates, which left many in the city and country wondering why police hadn’t done more to intervene.